Doppler-induced tunable and shape-preserving frequency conversion of microwave wave packets: Concept and experimental implementation

 \section{Concept and experimental implementation}

-At the core of our experimental setup lies a superconducting microwave waveguide consisting of a coplanar artificial transmission line.
+At the core of our experimental setup lies a superconducting microwave waveguide consisting of a coplanar artificial transmission line, a scanning electron micrograph of which is presented in Fig.\,\ref{FIG:Fig1_setup}\textbf{c}.
 The device is patterned into a high-kinetic-inductance film based on the superconductor NbTiN \cite{DW2023} and has a length equivalent to $\sim40\,$ns of propagation time \cite{Ahrens2024}.
-In such a device, the kinetic inductance per unit length $L_\mathrm{k}$ can be controlled via the bias current $I$, varying at first order according to the relation $L_\mathrm{k}(I) = L_0 \cdot (1 + I^2/I_*^2 + \mathcal{O}(I^4))$, where $L_0$ is the kinetic inductance per unit length at zero current and $I_*$ is the nonlinearity scale \cite{Parmenter1962, Anthore2003, Eom2012}.
+In such a device, the kinetic inductance per unit length $L_\mathrm{k}$ can be controlled through the bias current $I$, varying at first order according to the relation $L_\mathrm{k}(I) = L_0 \cdot (1 + I^2/I_*^2 + \mathcal{O}(I^4))$, where $L_0$ is the kinetic inductance per unit length at zero current and $I_*$ is the nonlinearity scale \cite{Parmenter1962, Anthore2003, Eom2012}.
 In turn, the phase velocity $v_\mathrm{p}$ will depend on the bias current:

 where $C$ is the capacitance per unit of length of the transmission line and geometric contributions to the line inductance have been neglected.